Meet Our Team

 My first job was at the Owen Sound Golf and Country Club and my role was to get member’s golf clubs from storage and ready when they arrived, clean and put away as well as sales in the Clubhouse.
 This position taught me about professionalism, relationships with members but most importantly anticipating other needs even when they didn’t verbalize them or sometimes even know what was available to them.
 Proactive service and advice is important in my relationships with clients every day.

 I have been fortunate to have many great mentors during my life who have shared their wisdom and advice.
-A few examples of advice I received during my lifetime that resonates with me still today and are helpful in both my professional as well as personal life.
-The first piece was “listening means taking the time to consider what someone is saying and not just their words."
+One example of advice I received during my lifetime that resonates with me still today and is helpful in both my professional as well as personal life was “listening means taking the time to consider what someone is saying and not just their words."

 I am a board member for the Owen Sound Regional Hospital Foundation, a Member of the Owen Sound Regional Hospital Investment Committee and a member of Kiwanis.
 As a season ticket holder of the Attack we enjoy supporting our local OHL Team as well as billeting 2 Attack players.
 I enjoy my time with these organizations and giving back to the community in various events, as well as being a sponsor for the Chamber of Commerce Award of Excellence for non-for-profit organizations.